renuy/docs-cluster-essentials/deploy.md

 ### <a id='upgrade-rollback'></a> Rollback

-**Caution**: Do not try to uninstall Cluster Essentials if your upgrade fails.
-Doing so will leave your cluster in an unrepairable state.
+Uninstalling Cluster Essentials when the upgrade fails will cause an unrepairable state for your cluster.

-To rollback to previously installed version execute regular "Install" instructions from the previous version of Cluster Essentials.
+To rollback to the previously installed version, follow the previous version of Cluster Essentials deployment instructions.

 ## <a id='uninstall'></a> Uninstall

-**Caution:** If you are trying to fix your Cluster Essentials installation, do not try to uninstall it.
-Doing so will leave your cluster in an unrepairable state.
+**Caution:** Uninstalling Cluster Essentials when the installation fails will cause an unrepairable state for your cluster.

-**Caution:** Please ensure that you have uninstalled all Custom Resources created by `kapp-controller` and `secretgen-controller` before running the uninstall script for Cluster Essentials.
+**Caution:** You must uninstall all the Custom Resources created by `kapp-controller` and `secretgen-controller` before running the uninstall script for Cluster Essentials.

 1. Follow the steps above to [Set Kubernetes cluster context](#cluster-context)